xizes2/Video-Editor/README.md

 # Video Editor
- An answer to my lack of patience to spend hours editing my MTB videos
+ An answer to my lack of patience on spending hours editing my MTB videos